1. Other pages in this release

 2. Main points

-The following information is for the period from November 2023 to January 2024.
+The following information is for the period from September to November 2024.

-• Annual growth in regular earnings (excluding bonuses) was 6.1%, and annual growth in employees’ average total earnings (including bonuses) was 5.6%.
+Annual growth in employees' average earnings for both regular (excluding bonuses) and total earnings (including bonuses) was 5.6%.

-• Annual growth in real terms (adjusted for inflation using the Consumer Prices Index including owner occupiers’ housing costs (CPIH)) for regular pay was 1.8%, and for total pay was 1.4%.
+Annual growth in real terms, adjusted for inflation using the Consumer Prices Index including owner occupiers' housing costs (CPIH), was 2.5% for regular pay and 2.4% for total pay.

 The estimates in this bulletin come from a survey of businesses.
 It is not possible to survey every business each month, so these statistics are estimates based on a sample, not precise figures.
-Average weekly earnings (AWE) for any given month is the ratio of estimated total pay for the whole economy, divided by the total number of employees.
+Average weekly earnings (AWE), for any given month, are the ratio of estimated total pay for the whole economy, divided by the total number of employees.
 As a result, AWE is not a measure of rates of pay and can be affected by changes in the composition of an enterprise's workforce.

 3. Analysis of average weekly earnings

-The Earnings and employment from Pay As You Earn Real Time Information, UK bulletin also provides additional insights into the estimate of growth in median and mean pay, and the two data sources generally trend well for mean total pay.
-A more timely estimate of median pay is also provided but is subject to revisions.
+The Earnings and employment from Pay As You Earn Real Time Information, UK bulletin provides additional insights into the estimate of growth in median and mean pay.
+It also provides a timelier estimate of median pay, but this is subject to revisions.
+The two data sources generally trend well for mean total pay.

-However, there will be differences between the two data sources because of timing and definitional differences, as set out in our Comparison of labour market data sources methodology.
+However, there will be differences between the two data sources because of timing and definitional differences, as described in our Comparison of labour market data sources methodology.

 Sector and industry